Decision Lifecycle

 Closing the loop

-The two cycles are connected: the results of implementing a decision (measurements, evidence, drift) become inputs to the observation cycle.
+The two cycles connect: results of implementing a decision (measurements, evidence, drift) become inputs to the observation cycle.
 Stale decisions trigger re-evaluation.
 Failed implementations create new problems.
 The goal is that this happens naturally — you don't need to remember to check, the system surfaces what needs attention.

 Next